javie-dev/DEVCONSUI_MoveCodeCamp2026_Level1_Eresmas/README.md

 ### Obtain Mainnet SUI Tokens

-You need a small amount of real SUI to pay for deployment gas (approx. 0.012 SUI).
+You need a small amount of real SUI to pay for deployment gas.

 1. Go to https://www.qr-code-generator.com/
 2. Paste your wallet address and generate a QR code